ignYoqzii/StarZLauncher/README.md

 - **Version Control**: Effortlessly manage your Minecraft versions.
 - **Music Player & Downloader**: Play musics from your computer or download them from YouTube.
 Build your own playlist and enjoy the auto shuffle algorithm while you play!
 - **Hardware Monitoring**: View useful informations about your computer, like GPU & CPU names, temperatures, loads and fans speed, Motherboard name, Local IP Address and more!
-- **Clean & Intuitive UI**: Enjoy a user-friendly and aesthetically pleasing interface.
+- **Clean & Intuitive UI**: Enjoy a user-friendly, fully customizable and aesthetically pleasing interface.
 - **Compatibility**: Many debbuging techniques to handle many cases and scenarios.
 - **And many more !**